korhanertancakmak/SPRING-BOOT/01-spring-boot-overview/README.md

 and one of those frequently asked questions, as far as which **Maven** dependencies do I need to use?
-And this is just information that I pulled from the QA forum for this course, is that this is a common question that developers have as far as,
+And this is just information that I pulled from the QA forum for this course, is that this is a common question that developers have as far as:

 * _I want to build a Spring Embassy or hibernate application.
 What are the minimum dependencies that I need?_